M

 Description : AI seems to be everywhere with forecasts from dreams to despairs.
 How can the library profession respond, and even better, shape this emerging technology to benefit those we serve?

-Headshot of Karina Hagelin wearing a purple sweater with leopard print patternIn 2023, for our first event, Karina Hagelin (they/them) presented on Communities of Care: accessible libraries through trauma-informed frameworks and radical empathy, with themes of disability, accessibility, and the importance of collaboration.
+Headshot of Karina Hagelin wearing a purple sweater with leopard print patternIn 2023, for our first event, Karina Hagelin (they/them) presented on Communities of Care: accessible libraries through trauma-informed frameworks and radical empathy, with themes of disability, accessibility, and the importance of collaboration and self-care.